-The Civil Partnership Act 2004 created a union, for same sex couples only, which is very similar, but not fully identical, to marriage.
-At the time it was enacted, it was not possible for same sex couples to marry.
-The Marriage (Same Sex Couples) Act 2013 now enables same sex couples to marry.
-It also enables civil partners to convert their partnership to a marriage, if they wish.
+The Civil Partnership Act 2004 (CPA 2004), which extends across the United Kingdom, created a union, at that time for same sex couples only, which is very similar, but not fully identical, to marriage.
+At the time the CPA 2004 was enacted, it was not possible for same sex couples to marry in any part of the UK.
+Civil partners have the same rights and responsibilities as married couples in many areas.

 A separate Library briefing paper, The future of civil partnership (CBP 7856), provides background information about progress towards opposite sex civil partnership.